Gwali-1/Swytch/README.md

 ## Contributing

-Contributions are highly valued, whether it's proposing new features, suggesting improvements, or reporting bugs.
-Your input helps make Swytch even better—feel free to submit a PR!
+Contributions are highly valued(seriously), whether it's proposing new features, suggesting improvements, or reporting bugs.
+Your input helps make Swytch even better — feel free to submit a PR!